Air pollution in South Africa

 Air pollution was responsible for 25,800 premature deaths in South Africa in 2019.
 The country had the fourth highest number of deaths linked to particulate matter pollution (PM2.5) in Africa.
 Nearly 100% of the population breathes air that exceeds the World Health Organization’s (WHO) guideline levels.

 In 2022, a judgement by the South African High Court recognised that the poor air quality in the Highveld Priority Area (HPA) breaches citizens’ constitutional right to an environment that is not harmful to their health and wellbeing.
+In this area, low-income communities and informal settlements are most impacted by poor air quality, as many live near industrial plants or mines.

 South Africa is the twelfth largest emitter of greenhouse gas in the world.
 Most emissions are produced by the electricity sector, the metals industry and the transport sector.
 The electricity sector’s heavy reliance on fossil fuels is a primary cause of the high levels of nitrous oxide and sulphur dioxide (SO2), making South Africa the largest emitter of harmful SO2 gas associated with asthma and chronic bronchitis on the continent .